More of the Music of David Crosby

 - Dramatically more energy,

-in other words, the kind of difference you almost ALWAYS get comparing the best vintage pressings with their modern remastered counterparts, in our experience anyway.
+in other words, the kind of difference you almost ALWAYS get comparing the best vintage pressings with their modern remastered counterparts, if our first hand experience with thousands of them can be considered evidentiary.

 The Classic is a decent enough record.
 I might give it a “C” or so.
-It’s sure better than the Super Saver reissue pressing.
+It’s sure better than the Super Saver reissue pressing, but that is obviously setting a very low bar.
+No original I have ever played did not sound noticeably better than Bernie’s recut.

-A Hot Stamper of an amazing recording such as this, however, is a MAGICAL record.
+A Hot Stamper of an amazing recording such as this is a MAGICAL record.
+Can the same be said of any Classic Records release?
+None come to mind.

-Here are some records we’ve reviewed that are lacking in these same qualities.
-If you own any of the titles that we’ve linked to below, listen for their shortcomings and see if your copy doesn’t sound the way we’ve described the ones we played.
+Here are some records we’ve reviewed that are lacking in the same qualities as this pressing of David Crosby’s first album.
+If you own any of the titles that we’ve linked to below, listen for their shortcomings and see if your copy doesn’t sound the way we’ve described the copies we’ve played.

 - Records lacking in warmth,